 Open to people who work in the area ages 21 to 45.
 Monthly events include luncheons with mentors/speakers, after-hours social events, and volunteer service opportunities.

 The Chamber Advocacy Group maintains a rapport with Legislative bodies on a local, state and national level for the purpose of receiving input from the community and providing feedback to legislators who represent our needs and interests.
-Activities include The Galveston County Day at the Capitol which provides legislative updates to the Chamber members on important issues affecting the local area and/or member businesses.
+Activities include Galveston County Day at the Capitol which provides legislative updates on important issues affecting the local area and businesses.